wercker/java-flight-recorder/README.md

 ![sample screen](doc/jfr-sample.jpg)

 A sample application is provided on GitHub that demonstrates how to use this Wercker Step.
 For more information, please review that sample application at [https://github.com/markxnelson/sample-jfr-step](https://github.com/markxnelson/sample-jfr-step).

+## Contributing to this repository

+Oracle welcomes contributions to this repository from anyone.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for more details.